Michael C. Hall: 2010s

+2020s

+Hall previously stated he would be open to returning for a Dexter spinoff series, but said: "I can't even wrap my mind around that.
+And it's all just theoretical until there is some sort of script reflecting somebody's idea of where it could possibly go.
+But it's hard for me to imagine what that would be.
+Yeah, as far as playing Dexter again for an undefined amount of time, that's a little daunting to consider.
+But doing another television series—there's a lot of amazing stuff on TV.
+I don't want to do that right away.
+But I wouldn't say never to that."
+He had said he would consider revisiting his role as the serial killer if something was written that he deemed "worth pursuing".
+Showtime president David Nevins said there had been discussions for a Dexter spinoff series that would take the character in a different direction and not continue the previous series.
+Nevins said they would only do the show if Hall agreed to return.
+In October 2020, Showtime confirmed that Hall would reprise his role of Dexter Morgan in a 10-episode limited series titled Dexter: New Blood, with Clyde Phillips returning as showrunner.
+The series premiered on November 7, 2021 and ended on January 9, 2022.
+The series finale was the most watched finale in the history of the network and set streaming records as well.

+Princess Goes to the Butterfly Museum released their eponymous debut EP on April 2, 2020.
+In 2021, the band self released their first full length album, Thanks for Coming.
+In 2023, the band released their second full length album, Come of Age through So/In De Goot Recordings, simultaneously shortening their name to Princess Goes.
+On September 21, 2024, the band played Riot Fest in Chicago.
+Princess Goes has toured all over the globe and continues to record and perform their music.

 Personal life

 In 2002, Hall married actress Amy Spanger.
 The summer after their wedding, Hall played Billy Flynn opposite Spanger's Roxie Hart in the Broadway musical Chicago.
 The pair divorced in 2006.
 In 2007, Hall began dating his Dexter co-star Jennifer Carpenter.
 They eloped on New Year's Eve 2008 in California and publicly appeared together for the first time as a married couple at the 66th Golden Globe Awards in January 2009.
 In December 2010, Hall and Carpenter released a statement announcing that they had filed for divorce after having been separated "for some time".
 The divorce was granted for irreconcilable differences and finalized in December 2011; however, the two remain close friends.

-In September 2012, Hall began dating Morgan Macgregor, who was an associate editor at the Los Angeles Review of Books, and they married on February 29, 2016.
+In September 2012, Hall began dating Morgan Macgregor, an associate editor at the Los Angeles Review of Books, and they married on February 29, 2016.